ClickHouse/ClickHouse/docs/en/operations/external-authenticators/ldap.md

 - `tls_ca_cert_dir` - path to the directory containing CA certificates.
 - `tls_cipher_suite` - allowed cipher suite (in OpenSSL notation).

-## External Authenticator {#ldap-external-authenticator}
+## Using LDAP As External Authenticator {#ldap-external-authenticator}

-A remote LDAP server can be used as a method for verifying the passwords for locally defined users (users defined in `users.xml` or in local access control paths).
+A remote LDAP server can be used as a method for verifying passwords for locally defined users (users defined in `users.xml` or in local access control paths).
 In order to achieve this, specify previously defined LDAP server name instead of `password` or similar sections in the user definition.

-At each login attempt, ClickHouse will try to "bind" to the specified DN (see `bind_dn` sections in LDAP server config in `config.xml`) at the LDAP server using the provided credentials, and, if successful, the user will be considered authenticated.
-This is often called "simple bind" method.
+At each login attempt, ClickHouse will try to "bind" to the specified DN defined by the `bind_dn` parameter in the [LDAP server definition](#ldap-server-definition) using the provided credentials, and if successful, the user will be considered authenticated.
+This is often called a "simple bind" method.

-Example (goes into `users.xml`):
+For example,

 ```xml
 <yandex>